 1. The prescriptive requirements for framed walls in single family in Climate Zones 1 and 11-16 have been reduced from a U-factor of 0.051 to 0.043.
-This doesn't apply to multifamily buildings.
+This prescriptive requirement does not apply to multifamily buildings.

 Section 3.6.2.2 Walls